 The Ibn Al-Haytham Gallery of Science and Technology

-This Gallery depicts some of the most influential Islamic scientific achievements, and the contributions the great Islamic scholars have made to enrich world civilization.
-Sophisticated three-dimensional models, audiovisuals and extensive information panels chart some of the most outstanding discoveries, inventions and theories developed by Islamic scholars in all fields, including astronomy, medicine, geography, architecture, mathematics, chemistry, military technology, marine navigation and engineering.
+In this gallery you can explore the most influential Islamic scientific achievements and contributions by great Muslim scholars.
+Sophisticated three-dimensional models , audiovisuals and extensive information panels chart some of the most outstanding discoveries, inventions and theories developed by Muslim scholars in all fields, including astronomy, medicine, geography, architecture, mathematics, chemistry, military technology, marine navigation and engineering.

 Islamic Art Gallery 1

-This gallery shows a wide range of Islamic artefacts such as pottery, metalwork, woodcarving, manuscripts and textiles that date back to 1st-7th centuries AH (7th-13th centuries AD).
+This gallery displays a wide range of Islamic artefacts such as pottery, metalwork, woodcarving, manuscripts and textiles that date back to 1st ــ 7th centuries AH (7th ــ 13th centuries AD).

 That early period marked the expansion of Islamic civilization and culture from the Arabian Peninsula to the Atlantic in the West and the borders of China in the East, resulting in the formation of a unique cultural blend comprising ancient Hellenistic and Persian cultures along with the religious values of the rising Islamic power.
 Gradually, a new design style emerged mixing the Arab-Islamic style with geometric and floral decoration.

 This gallery features important Islamic artworks dating back to 7th – 13th centuries AH (12th – 19th centuries AD).